drduh/macOS-Security-and-Privacy-Guide/README.md

 A popular macOS GUI client for XMPP and other chat protocols is [Adium](https://adium.im/).

-Other XMPP clients include [profanity](http://www.profanity.im/) and [agl/xmpp-client](https://github.com/agl/xmpp-client).
-Another relatively new XMPP chat client is [CoyIM](https://coy.im/), it's focused and security and has built-in support for OTR and Tor.
+Other XMPP clients include [agl/xmpp-client](https://github.com/agl/xmpp-client) and [CoyIM](https://coy.im/), which is focused on security and has built-in support for OTR and Tor.

 If you want to know how OTR works, read the paper [Off-the-Record Communication, or, Why Not To Use PGP](https://otr.cypherpunks.ca/otr-wpes.pdf) (pdf)